hardboydu/notebook/Algorithms/Data Structures/String/README.md

 * [\[Steven S. Skiena\]\[The Algorithm Design Manual 2nd\]](https://www.amazon.com/Steven-Skiena-Algorithm-Design-Manual/dp/B00N4EQ1X4/) 第18章的讲解：Set and String Problems
 * [\[Robert Sedgewick, Philippe Flajolet\]\[An Introduction to the Analysis of Algorithms, 2nd\] \(2013\)](https://www.amazon.com/Introduction-Analysis-Algorithms-2nd/dp/032190575X) 第8章的讲解：STRINGS AND TRIES
 * [\[Anany Levitin\]\[Introduction to the Design and Analysis of Algorithms \(3rd Edition\)\]\(Oct 9, 2011\)](https://www.amazon.com/Introduction-Design-Analysis-Algorithms-3rd/dp/0132316811)  第7章 7.2节：Input Enhancement in String Matching
+* [\[Thierry Lecroq\]EXACT STRING MATCHING ALGORITHMS](http://www-igm.univ-mlv.fr/~lecroq/string/)
+    * [SMART \(String Matching Algorithms Research Tool\)](https://smart-tool.github.io/smart/)  is a tool which provides a standard framework for researchers in string matching.
+It helps users to test, design, evaluate and understand existing solutions for the exact string matching problem.
+Moreover it provides the implementation of (almost) all string matching algorithms and a wide corpus of text buffers.

 ## Puzzles